WILSON, WILMER DWAYNE

 Garden of Memories Cemetery, Sweetwater, Texas

 He was buried with full military honors in the Garden of Memories Cemetery in Sweetwater, Texas.
-He was survived by his parents, three sisters Bonnie, Mary and Linda and by three brothers, Gary, Buford and Lawrence all of the parent’s home in Sweetwater.
+He was survived by his parents, three sisters Bonnie, Mary and Linda and by three brothers, Gary, Buford and Lawrence all of the home of his parents in Sweetwater.